 “My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style”

 Hi.
 I’m Carmelle Ellison; an East Coast native and a Licensed Clinical Social Worker who has embraced the Bay Area as my home.
-For the past six years, I’ve been serving Individuals, Couples, and Families in Northern California and beyond.
+For the past seven years, I’ve been serving Individuals, Couples, and Families in Northern California and beyond.
 I hold an undergraduate degree from Seton Hall University and a graduate degree in Clinical Social Work from Barry University.

 I’ve lived in different parts of our country in between my degrees and training, and I love traveling.
 As a woman of color, also of Afro-Caribbean descent, I am a fierce advocate for social justice and equality.
 They’re not just values that I hold; they’re personal.
 So, in my work with many clients of diverse backgrounds, I honor their experiences of living in a world where power, privilege, and oppression affects us all.